friends-of-forkcms/fork-cms-module-commerce/docs/frontend-theming.md

 This will start up Vite in watch-mode, and also output Typescript errors in the console.
 The `vite_entry_link_tags` and `vite_entry_script_tags` Twig tags in `Base.html.twig` will check if the dev server is running and output the appropriate tags.

+Read more about the Vite & Fork CMS integration at https://github.com/jessedobbelaere/fork-cms-vite-boilerplate